pytorch/pytorch/docs/source/onnx.rst

             return torch.ops.custom_ops.foo_forward(input1, input2, self.attr1, self.attr2)

     model = FooModel(attr1, attr2)
-    torch.onnx.export(model, (dummy_input1, dummy_input2), 'model.onnx')
+    torch.onnx.export(model, (dummy_input1, dummy_input2), 'model.onnx', custom_opsets={"custom_ops": 2})

 Depending on the custom operator, you can export it as one or a combination of existing ONNX ops.
 You can also export it as a custom op in ONNX as well.
+In that case, you can specify the custom domain and version (custom opset) using the ``custom_opsets`` dictionary at export.
+If not explicitly specified, the custom opset version is set to 1 by default.
-In that case, you will need to extend the backend of your choice with matching custom ops implementation, e.g. `Caffe2 custom ops <https://caffe2.ai/docs/custom-operators.html>`_, `ONNX Runtime custom ops <https://github.com/microsoft/onnxruntime/blob/master/docs/AddingCustomOp.md>`_.
+Using custom ONNX ops, you will need to extend the backend of your choice with matching custom ops implementation, e.g. `Caffe2 custom ops <https://caffe2.ai/docs/custom-operators.html>`_, `ONNX Runtime custom ops <https://github.com/microsoft/onnxruntime/blob/master/docs/AddingCustomOp.md>`_.